Sinova/Collisions/README.md

 #### Why shouldn't I just use a physics engine?

 Projects requiring physics are encouraged to use one of the several physics engines out there (e.g. [Matter.js](https://github.com/liabru/matter-js), [Planck.js](https://github.com/shakiba/planck.js)).
-However, many projects use physics engines solely for collision detection, and developers often find themselves having to work around some of the assumptions that are made by these engines (gravity, velocity, friction, etc.). **Collisions** was created solely to provide robust collision detection and nothing more.
+However, many projects end up using physics engines solely for collision detection, and developers often find themselves having to work around some of the assumptions that these engines make (gravity, velocity, friction, etc.). **Collisions** was created to provide robust collision detection and nothing more.
 In fact, a physics engine could easily be written with **Collisions** at its core.

 #### Why does the source code seem to have quite a bit of copy/paste?

 **Collisions** was written with performance as its primary focus.
 Conscious decisions were made to sacrifice readability in order to avoid the overhead of unnecessary function calls or property lookups.

+#### Sometimes bodies can "squeeze" between two other bodies.
+What's going on?

+This isn't caused by faulty collisions, but rather how a project handles its collision responses.
+There are several ways to go about responding to collisions, the most common of which is to loop through all bodies, find their potential collisions, and negate any overlaps that are found one at a time.
+Since the overlaps are negated one at a time, the last negation takes precedence and can cause the body to be pushed into another body.

+One workaround is resolve each collision, update the collision system, and repeat until no collisions are found.
+Keep in mind that this can potentially lead to infinite loops if the two colliding bodies equally negate each other.
+Another solution is to collect all overlaps and combine them into a single resultant vector and then push the body out, but this can get rather complicated.

+There is no perfect solution.
+How collisions are handled depends on the project.